-7.26 History of services of officers of the Railway Department Refer Para 231 of RAM.
+7.26 History of services of officers of the Railway Department

 The service cards showing the history of services of officers of the Railway Department maintained in the Accounts Office should be checked biennially, with reference to the documents in the Accounts Office such as personal files, leave accounts etc. Selections to the extent prescribed will be made from the Index Register maintained in the Accounts Office.